HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 This pages provides generalized document, section and entry guidance and additional guidance for specific types of C-CDA documents.

+All of the guidance blocked in blue below are non-mandatory recommendations, labeled as Best Practices.
+They reflect consensus recommendations or lessons learned that improve interoperability, data quality, or implementation success.
+They are not required for conformance but are strongly encouraged.
+Rather than using conformance verbs, the best practices use "is encouraged to" or "is strongly encouraged to" to indicate the level of guidance.

 ### Document Level Guidance
 #### Reusable, Nesting Templates